fbpx

 She is jealous of her sister…she is jealous of her.

-3. With PARTITIVE ARTICLES
+3. With Partitive Articles

 A partitive article in French (du, de la, des) is an unknown quantity of something.
 In English, this translates to “some” or “any.”
 “En” replaces the partitive article and the noun.
 For example: